 (Ch.1 p.10)

-function (which should not have any side-effects and not modify non-local variables) with non-constant parameters passed in, the result will not be a constant expression.
+constexprmeans “to be evaluated at compile time”, which can boost performance.
+When using aconstexprfunction (which should not have any side-effects and not modify non-local variables) with non-constant parameters passed in, the result will not be a constant expression.
 E.g.1 2 3 4

 constexpr double half(double x) {return x / 2}; int num = 4.0; constexpr auto numHalf = half(num); // WRONG! "num" is non-constant, // result will not be constexpr!